How to Maintain Your Reverse Osmosis System

 Here are key maintenance tips:

-1. Annual Cleaning and Sanitization: To prevent microbial buildup and ensure the system operates efficiently, it's important to clean and sanitize the RO system at least once a year.
+1. Annual Cleaning and Sanitization: To prevent microbial buildup and ensure the system operates efficiently, it's important to clean and sanitize the RO system every few years.

-2. Regular Filter Replacement: The carbon and sediment filters of the RO system should be replaced every 6 to 12 months to ensure optimal performance.
+2. Regular Filter Replacement: The carbon and sediment filters of the RO system should be replaced every 6 to 12 months to ensure ideal water quality.

-3. Membrane Replacement: The RO membrane, which is critical for removing contaminants from water, should be replaced every two years to maintain the system's filtration efficiency.
+3. Membrane Replacement: The RO membrane, which is critical for removing contaminants from water, should be replaced every two to five years to maintain the system's filtration efficiency.

 How to Clean & Sanitize Your RO System